 Starting as a single mother in Washington, D.C., to moving to Los Angeles with $700 in her pocket and becoming the ‘it-woman’, to now having 20 years under her crown, Henson’s inspiring story showcases why she is of the industry's finest.

-Out now, the Hollywood ‘filmstress’ explores the dynamics of What Men Want, a flip of the script from Nancy Meyer’s What Women Want (2000), which starred Helen Hunt and Mel Gibson.
-In the new movie, Henson (48) plays Ali Davis, a self-assured sports agent whose world is rocked when she gets passed over for a big promotion.
+The Hollywood ‘filmstress’ explores the dynamics of What Men Want, a flip of the script from Nancy Meyer’s What Women Want (2000), which starred Helen Hunt and Mel Gibson.
+In the movie, Henson (48) plays Ali Davis, a self-assured sports agent whose world is rocked when she gets passed over for a big promotion.
 Seeking to regain her stride, she visits a psychic -- played by our beloved Erykah Badu -- who gives Ali a special tea that allows her to hear men’s thoughts.